Production of the James Bond films

-From the release of Dr. No (1962) to For Your Eyes Only (1981), the films were distributed solely by United Artists.
-When Metro-Goldwyn-Mayer absorbed United Artists in 1981, MGM/UA Entertainment Co. was formed and distributed the films until 1995.
-MGM solely distributed three films from 1997 to 2002 after United Artists was retired as a mainstream studio.
+From the release of Dr. No (1962) to For Your Eyes Only (1981), the films were distributed solely by UA.
+When Metro-Goldwyn-Mayer (MGM) absorbed UA in 1981, MGM/UA Entertainment Co. was formed and distributed the films until 1995.
+MGM solely distributed three films from 1997 to 2002 after UA was retired as a mainstream studio.
 From 2006 to 2015, MGM and Columbia Pictures co-distributed the film series, following the 2004 acquisition of MGM by a consortium led by Columbia's parent company, Sony Pictures.
 In November 2010, MGM filed for bankruptcy.
 Following its emergence from insolvency, Columbia became co-production partner of the series with Eon.
 Sony's distribution rights to the franchise expired in late 2015 with the release of Spectre.
-In 2017, MGM and Eon offered a one-film contract to co-finance and distribute the 25th film worldwide, which was reported on 25 May 2018 to have been won by Universal Pictures.
-The 25th film, No Time to Die, is the first in the franchise to be distributed by United Artists Releasing, a joint venture of Metro-Goldwyn-Mayer and Annapurna Pictures.
+In 2017, MGM and Eon offered a one-film contract to co-finance and distribute the 25th film worldwide, which was reported in May 2018 to have been won by Universal Pictures.
+The 25th film, No Time to Die, was the first and only in the franchise to be distributed by United Artists Releasing (UAR), a joint venture of MGM and Annapurna Pictures, prior to its folding in 2023.

 Independently of the Eon series, there have been three additional productions featuring Bond: an American television adaptation, Casino Royale (1954), produced by CBS; a spoof, also titled Casino Royale (1967), produced by Charles K. Feldman; and a remake of Thunderball titled Never Say Never Again (1983), produced by Jack Schwartzman, who had obtained the rights from McClory.